 The Severn Sound Sustainability Plan is a vision for the Severn Sound watershed to the year 2050.
 Under three Sustainability Pillars (Community Well-Being, Economic Prosperity, Environmental Integrity & Protection), the Plan includes Goals, Strategic Directions and Actions that will, when implemented, ensure the sustainability of the watershed for generations to come.
 The Severn Sound Sustainability Plan was finalized and endorsed by all 9 partner municipalities in the Spring of 2009.

 Currently, the Sustainability Plan Steering Committee (now called Sustainable Severn Sound) has developed an implementation strategy to help the communities in the watershed implement the goals and actions of the Severn Sound Sustainability Plan.
 The implementation of the Plan will help to protect and enhance the natural environment, strengthen the local economy, and improve the quality of life for all residents in the area.
 With support from the nine Severn Sound municipal partners, the County of Simcoe, the North Simcoe Community Futures Development Corporation, the Orillia Area Community Development Corporation, the Simcoe-Muskoka District Health Unit Sustainable Severn Sound is moving ahead to implement the plan.
 SSEA is pleased to be a member of the Steering Committee helping to implement the Sustainability Plan.
-Please visit the Sustainable Severn Sound website at www.sustainablesevernsound.ca or contact the Sustainability Coordinator, Luke Raftis, at email@example.com.
+Please visit the Sustainable Severn Sound website at www.sustainablesevernsound.ca or contact the Sustainability Coordinator, Tracy Roxborough, at email@example.com.